mafgit/livefleet/README.md

 ## Tentative

+- check about markers not moving / websocket errors in consoles
 - got out of region bounds cleanup
 - extra padding around bounding box
 - add comparison if new bounding box is similar so dont refetch or join/leave rooms